Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-the-proxy.md

 ## How It Works

 Your system initiates an outbound HTTP request to the Proxy hosted by Basis Theory.
 The request is transformed by detokenizing any standard token interpolation patterns included in the request (patterns of the form `{%raw%}{{tokenId}}{%endraw%}`, where `tokenId` is the id of a token created within your tenant).
-Any token interpolation patterns will be replaced with the decrypted `data` value of this token.
+Any token interpolation patterns will be replaced with the detokenized `data` value of this token.
 Finally, the request is delivered to the destination URL that was specified through a `BT-PROXY-URL` HTTP header.

 ![Outbound Proxy Diagram](/assets/images/what_is_the_proxy/outbound-proxy.png)